Porsche Patents Six-Stroke Engine

 A patent application described as a “method for combustion machine with two times three strokes” reveals a crankshaft that spins inside a ring on planetary gears.
 As the shaft rotates the pistons have two different top-dead-center and bottom-dead-center positions.
 Variable compression is also created as a result.
 Adding the extra strokes should deliver a more complete fuel burn for better power, efficiency and reduced emissions.

-The idea of a six-stroke engine has been around since Samuel Griffin devised a system in 1883, while more recently Bruce Crower came up with a six-stroke diesel which added water injection as a fifth stroke and a steam flash as the sixth.
+The idea of a six-stroke engine has been around since Samuel Griffin devised a system in 1883, while more recently Bruce Crower came up with a six-stroke diesel that added water injection as a fifth stroke and a steam flash as the sixth.

 So far it would appear that the benefits of six-stroke combustion have been outweighed by the complexity and cost of the designs, but perhaps Porsche could use it to cling onto combustion a while longer in conjunction with ramping up production of carbon neutral e-fuels.